gregoryjtbrown/left-or-right-elbow-model/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-In participation of a Master's Project, a model to discern between the x-rays is created with 150 unique and hand-chosen elbow anteroposterior x-rays.
+In participation of a Master's Project, a model to discern between the x-rays is created with unique elbow anteroposterior x-rays.

   <p align ="center">
   <img src="screenshot1.png"></img>